blackbaud/sky-api-docs/content/support/changelog/constituent/index.md

 ### Announcement: Breaking Changes Planned for [Constituent API]({{ stache.config.portal_endpoints_constituent }})

-We are updating the [Name formats list (Single constituent)]({{stache.config.portal_endpoints_constituent_name_format_get_list}}) endpoint to support the next generation of name formats.
+We will update the [Name format list (Single constituent)]({{stache.config.portal_endpoints_constituent_name_format_get_list}}) endpoint to support the next generation of name formats.
 Currently, the endpoint returns only the primary addressee and primary salutation for a constituent.
-With our change, it will now also include other non primary name formats.
-Additionally, the [name format]({{ stache.config.portal_contracts }}#NameFormat) entity to support custom name formats and provide an overall more robust entity.
+With our change, it will also return other non-primary name formats.
+In addition, we will update the [name format]({{ stache.config.portal_contracts }}#NameFormat) entity to support custom name formats and provide a more robust entity.

 ## 2017-08-28